-However, as life often demonstrates, there are also benefits that come out of crisis as well.
-One of these, is that negotiations with hotel properties hosting meetings and events will be stronger.
+However, as life often demonstrates, there are also benefits that come out of the crisis as well.
+One of these is that negotiations with hotel properties hosting meetings and events will be stronger.
 Krystal Gonzales is the VP of Sourcing and Supply Chain Management for leading global meeting strategists, American Meetings, Inc. She recently pulled back the veil on what this really means to those looking to plan live events in the next year.

 AMI Digest: Tell me a bit about how hotel negotiations happened before the COVID pandemic.

-KG: Previously, the main goal when negotiating with a hotel or venue revolved around rate, availability, and terms and conditions that represented a financial liability for the client.
+KG: Previously, the main goal when negotiating with a hotel or venue revolved around the rate, availability, and terms and conditions that represented a financial liability for the client.
 Those clauses were actively challenged by hotels.
 Prior to this pandemic, we were in a market where hotels had increased demand that allowed them to be more conservative with their negotiations.
-It gave them power to call the shots.
+It gave them the power to call the shots.
 Now, the switch has been flipped and hotels are being forced to be much more aggressive with concessions and flexible in their negotiations.

 AMI Digest: Kind of like the switch between a seller’s and buyer’s market in real estate?

 KG: Exactly.
-It makes it even more important for clients, those who want to host an event, to use a third-party agency who is familiar with negotiation and changing laws to protect their rights when booking.
+It makes it even more important for clients, those who want to host an event, to use a third-party agency that is familiar with negotiation and changing laws to protect their rights when booking.
 My first tip is to use an agency like American Meetings, Inc. Globally, we’ve worked with all major hotel chains and independent hotels and have spent millions in revenue dollars.
 This allows us to leverage our relationships and buying power for better rates and terms for our clients.

 AMI Digest: Have any clauses been updated or adjusted due to COVID?

 KG: Absolutely.
 One of them being Force Majeure.
 It allows a client or venue to cancel a contract with no penalty, due to acts of god/natural disasters.
-This clause is now likely to include outbreak of disease, quarantine restrictions, epidemic, etc. amongst other verbiage that now exists because of the pandemic.
+This clause is now likely to include the outbreak of disease, quarantine restrictions, epidemic, etc. amongst other verbiage that now exists because of the pandemic.
 Several hotel brands have already implemented these changes as they understand the concerns that their clients and travelers feel as we navigate this pandemic.
 Including these specific terms as part of the fundamental negotiations will become standard practice